patrickcapaldo/patrickcapaldo.github.io/_projects/delta_day.md

 # GitHub

-Click on the following link to find the source code on GitHub.
+Click <a href='https://github.com/patrickcap/delta-day'>here</a> to find the source code on GitHub.

 # Journal